 Types of Rigid Packaging

-- The rigid chipboard inside is unfinished and visible
+- Chipboard inside is unfinished and visible

-- Wrapped entirely so no chipboard is left exposed
+- Wrapped entirely.
+No chipboard exposed

 - The inner chipboard is in separate pieces for each face of the box